CoderTypist/bootLogger/openTabs/README.md

 DESCRIPTION:
 Opens a specified web address a specific number of times in an incogonito chrome window.

+INTENDED PURPOSE:
+To make it seem as if a lot of people are viewing a Google Doc.

 HOW TO USE:
 Change website to the web address that you want to open.
 Change numWindows to be the number of tabs you want to open.